Deaf population in Russia: ≈ 200,000

 In September 2018, on the International Day of the Deaf, IBT launched an online App Gospel of Mark in Russian sign language.
 The App can be downloaded from Google Play and App Store.
 Thanks to this App, any Deaf person, for whom the Russian Sign Language is native, can always have and study the Gospel in their mother tongue in their smartphone or tablet.

-Work continues on translating, exegetical checking, testing, shooting professional videos, creating illustrations with the adapted text for the subtitles, and producing video commentaries to the 7th chapter.
+In 2019 work continues on translating, exegetical checking, testing, shooting professional videos, creating illustrations with the adapted text for the subtitles, and producing video commentaries to chapters 7-11.

 IBT is working in close partnership with the Desnitsa Centre at one of the Moscow Orthodox churches that specializes in working with deaf and hard of hearing people, with the Coordination Center for the Deaf, Deaf-Blind and Hard of Hearing at the Orthodox Church’s Synodal Department for Charity and Social Service, and with the Russian Society of the Deaf.

 Your donation will help the Russian Sign Language Bible translation project to be continued in 2019.